 Junior Counselors must be at least 13 years old by the first day of camp.
 Junior Counselors can range from local area school students looking to gain child experience or community service hours for the state of West Virginia.
 Specific duties can include assisting counselors with supervising and teaching recreational activities, preparing daily activities, and assisting with specific administration duties.

-JUNIOR COUNSELOR APPLICATIONS
+Become a JUNIOR COUNSELOR

-To be considered for the Junior Counselor position, please have all documents submitted by May 30th.
+To be considered for the Junior Counselor position, please have all documents submitted by May 20th.

 If you wish to apply for a counselor position, please contact: